ChangeinX/CiscoConfigs/syslogeigrp.md

-# Configure Devices to Send Syslog Data to Orion for EIGRP changes
+# Configure Devices to Send Syslog Data to Orion for EIGRP Changes
 ### Variables
 ASE link